 As with a Moka pot, near-boiling water will be forced through coffee beans under pressure.

 An espresso machine is much more complicated than a Moka pot.
 They feature a motor and a heating element.
 Many models also incorporate electronics to regulate water temperature and brew time.

 You can dial in more finely with espresso machines.
 This means you change variables like water temperature or grind size to get the perfect coffee cup for you.

-If you have room in your kitchen and a budget for a decent espresso machine, you can make barista-grade coffee at home.
+You can make barista-grade coffee at home if you have room in your kitchen and a budget for a decent espresso machine.
 You’ll also enjoy authentic espresso with that trademark crema.
 We’ll be devoting a separate piece to the importance of this thin layer of foam on espresso.

 Espresso makers come in many different types.
 Some have pods pre-filled with coffee.
-More commonly, espresso makers have a portafilter with a handle which you pack the coffee in.
+More commonly, espresso makers have a portafilter with a handle in which you pack the coffee.